zalan-toth/React-Movie-Application/README.md

 + I used a simple way to sort data in the popular people list table.
 Source that helped me create it: https://www.selbekk.io/blog/creating-sortable-tables-with-react
 + TMDB API was used extensively: https://developer.themoviedb.org/reference/intro/getting-started
 + Material UI / MUI was used extensively: https://mui.com/material-ui/
++ WebStorm IDE boosted the development speed with helpful features and advices :smile: